michaelpm54/mbounty-gl/README.md

 - Music
 - Sounds
 - Replace assets with free ones
-- Maybe cleaner "scene" handling.
-I don't like how you have to pass everything you want to use into the class, but it's okay for now.
 - Remove all the debug keys:
 	- K in game to win
 	- E in game to lose